sassoftware/ci360-extensions/code/ci360-udm-db-loader/README.md

 ## ci360-udm-db-loader File Overview

 The ci360-udm-db-loader should be scheduled to run after the ci360-download-client-sas utility has downloaded new data.
-You can create one command-line or shell script that runs both utilities in sequence.
+The scripts folder contains a script that runs both utilities in sequence.

 The **udmloader_launch** folder of this project contains the launcher code of the tool.